 Implement a queuing system

 A dedicated queue management solution can help banks overcome some of the most difficult issues that queues present.
-In fact, a queuing or lobby management system can be the perfect bridge between a bank’s digital and physical experiences.
+In fact, a virtual queuing or lobby management system can be the perfect bridge between a bank’s digital and physical experiences.
 Here’s how:

 - Customers enjoy a seamless experience.
 People increasingly expect service to be consistent across all of their channels.
 Being able